DIKU-EDU/uldp16/material/unix-like-data-processing.md

 ~$
 ~~~

+(If this doesn't work, i.e. we have no Internet Explorer users in the audience,
+try `Firefox` instead.)

 The character `|` is a regular expression *metacharacter*, and serves to say
 that the line should contain the string either `Chrome` _or_ `Trident`.